 - Acetaminophen / pheniramine / phenylephrine is used to treat Cold Symptoms.

 Naproxen Sodium DS

-A total of 494 drugs (1954 brand and generic names) are known to interact with Naproxen Sodium DS.
+A total of 385 drugs are known to interact with Naproxen Sodium DS.

-- Naproxen Sodium DS is a member of the drug class Nonsteroidal anti-inflammatory drugs.
+- Naproxen sodium ds is in the drug class Nonsteroidal anti-inflammatory drugs.

 - Ankylosing Spondylitis

 - Back Pain